Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Laws and Regulations

 \subsection{Airworthiness Standards For UAVs}

 The airworthiness standard of UAV specifies the performance requirements of UAV flight system, which prevents the UAV from collision due to the substandard performance.
 CAAC has issued various types of UAV airworthiness standards in ``The Airworthiness Standard of Medium and High Risk Unmanned Helicopter System (Trial)"\cite{L_laws8}, ``The Airworthiness Standard of High Risk Cargo Fixed Wing UAVs (Trial)"\cite{L_laws9} and ``The Airworthiness Standard of Large Cargo UAVs"\cite{L_laws10}.
-They stipulate the relevant UAV system performance requirements, including take-off, climb and glide performance, maneuverability and so on.
+They stipulate the relevant UAV system performance requirements, including take-off, climb and glide performance, maneuverability, and so on.
 In addition, CAAC promulgated the ``Guidance on UAV Airworthiness Certification Based on Operational Risks" \cite{L_laws11} , which puts forward different airworthiness management modes according to the risk level of UAV operation scenarios.
 The ``Risk Assessment Guide for Civil UAV System Airworthiness Certification Project (Draft for Comments)" issued in 2020 proposes the authorization principles of risk system and product risk assessment.
 The product risk is based on the energy level of civil UAVs and the collision possibility level in the operating environment to form the risk matrix, which is applied to reveal the risk level of civil UAVs in different scenarios\cite{L_laws6}.

 FAA does not require small UAVs to meet current airworthiness standards or obtain aircraft certification.
 To ensure the normal operation of the safety system and the communication link between control station and UAV, the operator needs to carry out relevant inspections before flight, but the UAV must be registered.
-CAA suggests that large UAVs must have a valid Certificate of Airworthiness and small personal use UAVs only need to have a permit to fly.
-At the same time, it is necessary to conduct safety assessment on UAV to ensure the reliability of UAV mission.
+CAA suggests that large UAVs must have a valid certificate of airworthiness and small UAVs only need to have a permit to fly.
+Meanwhile, it is necessary to conduct safety assessment on UAV to ensure the reliability of UAV mission.
 Relevant laws are still being formulated \cite{EULaws3}.

-\subsection{Regulations For The Certification of Pilot Qualifications}
+\subsection{Regulations for The Certification of Pilot Qualifications}

 In order to ensure the flight safety of UAVs, some laws and regulations stipulate that the UAV operators must acquire a license.
 CAAC passed the ``Regulations on the Management of Civil UAV Pilots" in 2019.
 For the civil UAVs with weight of more than 7kg, the pilot must obtain the driving license when satisfying the relevant standards \cite{L_laws1}.
 FAA has also regulated that if a pilot wants to operate a small UAV, the pilot needs to have a license or be directly supervised by a person with license, and the pilot must be at least 16 years old to acquire a pilot license \cite{L_laws3}.
 EASA stipulates that for recreational or low-risk UAV activities, the operator only needs to comply with safe operation requirements.
 For civil UAV activities with high risks, operators need to obtain an operational authorization from the national competent authority before starting the operation.
 For future high-risk activities such as carrying passengers by UAV, the safety certification of the UAV operator and its UAV, as well as the licensing of the remote pilots are required to ensure safety \cite{EULaws4}.